nuprl/gradual-typing-performance/extra-projects/suffixtree-struct/README.md

 This version of the benchmark defines untyped data & adds a typed wrapper.
 Update functions are provided explicitly by this wrapper.

+Gets a huge slowdown on the fully typed version.
+Beware!